 Wireless Installations in the Right-of-Way

-The City of Eugene has established the following requirements for the deployment of wireless cellular installations in the public rights of way.
-These requirements have been developed for public and operator safety, efficient working conditions, theft management, and effective management of the public rights of way.
 The City of Eugene has a sound history of appropriately permitting wireless facilities on public rights of way sites.
 There are five major policy criteria upon which work permits and pole-co-location attachments are approved:

 The City of Eugene requires Small Cell installations to place as much of the infrastructure below the roadway surface as feasible, including (but not limited to) all entrance wires (electrical, communications, etc.), ancillary equipment, or any other equipment that does not require being adjacent to the antenna, as per Small Cell Permit Application.